 Implant Supported Dentures

-An implant supported denture is attached to the implants that support it.
+An implant-supported denture is attached to the implants that support it.
 This type of procedure is performed when a patient has lost teeth in one or more arches.
 This overdenture has special attachments which snap onto the implants.
-There are several advantages in the use of implant supported dentures.
-Comfortability, stability, functionality and aesthetics all perform better when compared to conventional dentures.
-The also help preserve the bone in the dental arch.
+There are several advantages to the use of implant-supported dentures.
+Comfortability, stability, functionality, and aesthetics all perform better when compared to conventional dentures.
+They also help preserve the bone in the dental arch.

 Dr. Hansen and associates believe that implants should be completed with the cooperative co-treatment of the oral surgeons, periodontists, and gum specialists that treat patients who require implant dentistry.
 We have restored countless cases using this cooperative effort.
-Drs.
-Hansen and Riley guide all procedures done by the surgeon and reconstructs the tooth with proper cosmetics and function once bone healing has been completed.
+Doctors Hansen and Warga guide all procedures done by the surgeon and reconstruct the tooth with proper cosmetics and function once bone healing has been completed.
 The end result is consistent with our routine technical excellence, proving both comfort and function for the dental patient requiring this type of service.

-When dental implants are a consideration, Drs Hansen and Riley perform a comprehensive dental examination and careful screening.
-This includes radiographs (x-rays), study models and careful risk assessment taking into consideration each patient’s oral condition and general medical health.
-The oral examination includes evaluation of the adequacy of bone present in the areas that the implants might be placed.
-Drs Hansen and Riley collaborate with specialists utilizing them as co-therapists during the assessment phase.
+When dental implants are a consideration, Drs Hansen and Warga perform a comprehensive dental examination and careful screening.
+This includes radiographs (x-rays), study models, and careful risk assessment taking into consideration each patient’s oral condition and general medical health.
+The oral examination includes an evaluation of the adequacy of bone present in the areas where the implants might be placed.
+Drs Hansen and Warga collaborate with specialists utilizing them as co-therapists during the assessment phase.
 Treatment planning between these professionals may include bone grafting to augment the proposed implant site.
-The health of each patient’s peridontium (gum and bone) must be sound and free of disease prior to any type of implant procedure.
-Drs Hansen and Riley carefully communicate with these specialists to coordinate the treatment sequence.
+The health of each patient’s periodontium (gum and bone) must be sound and free of disease prior to any type of implant procedure.
+Drs Hansen and Warga carefully communicate with these specialists to coordinate the treatment sequence.
 The patient considering dental implants must be free of systemic conditions that might interfere with healing and affect implant acceptance.
 Examples of these conditions might include recent radiation therapy to the oral cavity, uncontrolled systemic conditions like diabetes, and some types of immunosuppressive disease.
 The risk for implant failure has been shown to be higher in cigarette smokers than in non-smokers.
 At times, consultation with medical health professionals is necessary.
 Careful evaluation is completed prior to any type of implant treatment.

 Care of Implants

 Feel free to contact our office if you feel you might be a candidate for dental implants.
-Upon examination, Drs Hansen and Riley will carefully assess your individual condition and recommend treatment accordingly.
+Upon examination, Drs Hansen and Warga will carefully assess your individual condition and recommend treatment accordingly.

 Implants provide a stable, functional replacement for a single missing tooth or multiple missing teeth.